newt0/sui-articles/en/seal-programmable-access-control.md

 Seal ships with [reusable patterns](https://seal-docs.wal.app/ExamplePatterns/?ref=blog.sui.io) you can mix and match inside one product.
 The following examples illustrate how you could encode these rules in Sui smart contracts:

-* **Allowlist or membership** - Share encrypted content with a defined group of users or AI agents.
+* Allowlist or membership - Share encrypted content with a defined group of users or AI agents.
-  * Sui policy example: “Members of Gold tier can open documents tagged \*gold/\*\*.”
+  * Sui policy example: “Members of Gold tier can open documents tagged gold/.”
-* **Time-locked access** - Coordinate reveals for asset drops or auctions.
+* Time-locked access - Coordinate reveals for asset drops or auctions.
   * Sui policy example: “Decrypt after *2025-11-01T00:00Z* unless a legal hold is active.”
-* **Subscriptions & licensing** - Time-bound, paid access to premium content or API results.
+* Subscriptions & licensing - Time-bound, paid access to premium content or API results.
   * Sui policy example: “Active subscription AND region = EU AND license scope includes *model.infer*.”
-* **Owner-private data** - Portable encrypted objects that only the current owner can open.
+* Owner-private data - Portable encrypted objects that only the current owner can open.
   * Sui policy example: “Only the current NFT holder can decrypt attached perks.”
-* **Secure voting or tallies** – Keep ballots encrypted until conditions are met, then produce a verifiable tally on-chain.
+* Secure voting or tallies – Keep ballots encrypted until conditions are met, then produce a verifiable tally on-chain.
   * Sui policy example: “Decrypt results when quorum ≥ 60% and voting window is closed.”
-* **Pre-signed-style windows** - Time-limited, bearer-style access to specific Walrus blobs.
+* Pre-signed-style windows - Time-limited, bearer-style access to specific Walrus blobs.
   * Sui policy example: “Allow decryption for this blob until *link.expiry*.”

 ### Real-world examples

 These policy patterns can be used across a wide range of verticals:

-* **Enterprise data rooms** - “If counterparty has signed NDA AND deal phase ≥ *DD,* unlock the dataset at \*/dataroom/acme/\*\*; Regulators see audit logs only.”
+* Enterprise data rooms - “If counterparty has signed NDA AND deal phase ≥ *DD,* unlock the dataset at /dataroom/acme/; Regulators see audit logs only.”
-* **AI & data licensing** - “If client holds *dataset.read* for SKU X, allow inference with model Y from 09:00-17:00 UTC; Deny export of raw training data.”
+* AI & data licensing - “If client holds *dataset.read* for SKU X, allow inference with model Y from 09:00-17:00 UTC; Deny export of raw training data.”
-* **Media & creator platforms** - “Subscribers can stream videos for 30 days; Non-subscribers can decrypt 30-sec previews.”
+* Media & creator platforms - “Subscribers can stream videos for 30 days; Non-subscribers can decrypt 30-sec previews.”
-* **Digital marketing** - “Campaign analysts can decrypt aggregated cohort metrics by default; Individual-level data stays sealed unless a valid user-consent token is present and is unexpired.”
+* Digital marketing - “Campaign analysts can decrypt aggregated cohort metrics by default; Individual-level data stays sealed unless a valid user-consent token is present and is unexpired.”
-* **Fintech** - “Auditor role decrypts redacted data for reported cases during review window; PII fields stay hidden until risk mgmt approval is attached.”
+* Fintech - “Auditor role decrypts redacted data for reported cases during review window; PII fields stay hidden until risk mgmt approval is attached.”

 You can apply different policies to different features in the same app, like membership-gated content, time-locked previews, and per-user private notes, all without a tangle of ad-hoc access control lists.